MUSIC (MUSC)

 C-ID: MUS 160

 For the entering classical, jazz, and commercial music majors consisting of twelve 45-minute private lessons with an instructor on the Applied Music staff, participation in a weekly music recital class, and an end-of-semester jury performance.
 Topics include intermediate technical etudes and exercises, tone production, scales, and short performance pieces.
 Recommended enrollment in smaller ensemble and/or jazz groups.
-Maximum of 4 enrollments allowed in the Applied Music Family: MUSC 008, 009A, 009B, 009C, 009D, 009E.
-Total of 18 hours lecture and 18 hours Laboratory.
-This course may be scheduled using the "To Be Arranged" (TBA) scheduling format.
+Maximum of 4 enrollments allowed in the Applied Music Family: MUSC 008, 009A-E. Total of 18 hours lecture and 18 hours laboratory.
+This course may be scheduled using the “To Be Arranged” (TBA) scheduling format.

 Transfer Credit: CSU; UC